ztalbot2000/My100/README.md

 #### Front to Back Alignment
 &nbsp;&nbsp;&nbsp;The front steppers for the Z-Axis are offset from the 45° cut.
 The build plate size dictates everything else.
 Similiarly the Y-Axis linear rail placement traverses the length of the build plate so that the hot end tip can reach the whole area.

+<BR><BR>
+## Current Build Status My100 1.0 Alpha 4
+&nbsp;&nbsp;&nbsp; It moves!!!
+Well at least the hot end does.
+The CAD drawings are not up to date with what I built.
+I changed to lifters to hold up the build plate.
+We will see if it plans out.
+Figuring out RatOS and Klipper was a real learning experience.

+<BR><BR>
 ## Current Build Status My100 1.0 Alpha 3
 &nbsp;&nbsp;&nbsp; The Electronics are well under way.
 The controller is a BigTree Octopus V1.1.
 It has an STM32F407 and I'm using RATOS.
 I wish I had bought TMC2209 drivers to start with as there are unsupported versions of RATOS with various controller boards and stepper drivers.
 Creating the JST-XH cables were a learning experience.
 To save on cable ends, it would have been wiser to buy steppers with the male ends already attached.
 Hmm, Maybe I should create a section on what not to do?
 <BR><BR>